Keluaa/Armon.jl/README.md

 [![Build Status](https://github.com/Keluaa/Armon.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/Keluaa/Armon.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/Keluaa/Armon.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/Keluaa/Armon.jl)

-Armon.jl is an experimental 2D CFD solver for compressible non-viscous fluids, using a finite volume method.
+Armon.jl is an experimental CFD solver for compressible non-viscous fluids, using a finite volume method.
+It supports domains in any dimension, although it is mainly used and tested for 1, 2 and 3D simulations.

 It was developed to explore Julia's capabilities in HPC and for performance portability: it should perform very well on any CPU (tested on Nvidia Grace CPU, AMD Milan 7763, Intel Skylake Xeon Platinum 8168...)